Where can I meet some of the people you write about?

 What do you do when you’re not writing?

-Spend time with my kids and husband, read, email, text, talk on the phone, change diapers, eat, sleep, change diapers, watch T.V., go to the movies, listen to music, change diapers, drive, change diapers, grocery shop, clean, make big plans to travel and to resume roller skating and playing some kind of sport and to learn to sew and play guitar and speak Spanish, shower, change diapers, cook badly, hang out with friends and family, change diapers, exercise, walk outside, make more big plans, change diapers, change diapers, go to work seeing psychotherapy patients, and change diapers.
+Spend time with my kids and husband, read, email, text, talk on the phone, eat, sleep, watch T.V., go to the movies, listen to music, drive, grocery shop, clean, ride my bike, schlep my kids to their activities, make big plans to travel and to resume roller skating and playing some kind of sport and to learn to sew and play guitar and speak Spanish, shower, cook badly, hang out with friends and family, fail to exercise, make more big plans, and go to work seeing psychotherapy patients.

 Who is your favorite writer and what is your favorite book?